lohith2/Smart-attendence/README.md

 2. Training: Captured faces are stored, then used to train a face recognizer model.
 3. Recognition: When a known face is detected, attendance is logged automatically in a CSV file.

-🧾 License

-This project is licensed under the MIT License.